valelab/saimAnalysis/README.md

 Paszek, M.J., DuFort, C.C., Rubashkin, M.G., Davidson, M.W., Thorn, K.S., Liphardt, J.T., and Weaver, V.M.
 (2012).
 Scanning angle interference microscopy reveals cell dynamics at the nanoscale.
 Nat Meth 9, 825–827.

 The code in this repository is for an ImageJ/Fiji plugin to perform the analysis described in Matt's paper.
-A manual for the use of this paper can be found on the [ImageJ2 website](http://imagej.net/Saim).
+A manual for the use of this plugin can be found on the [ImageJ2 website](http://imagej.net/Saim).

-As other ImageJ plugins, this code is written in Java.
+Like other ImageJ plugins, the code for the plugin is written in Java.
 To build it, use [maven](https://maven.apache.org) or any Java IDE that works with maven projects.

-The easiest way to use this code is to install [Fiji](http://imagej.net/Fiji/Downloads) and activate the ValeLabUtils update site (Help > Update Fiji > Manage update sites).
+The easiest way to use this plugin is to install [Fiji](http://imagej.net/Fiji/Downloads) and activate the ValeLabUtils update site (Help > Update Fiji > Manage update sites).